s0met1m3s/UdemyCppExercises/8_OOP/Shapes/Exercise.md

 };
 ```

-Implement the member functions for the Shape, Rectangle, and Circle class.
+Implement the missing member functions for the Shape, Rectangle, and Circle
+class.

+Note: To compute the distance of two points you can use the **get_distance** function from **utils/distance.hpp**

 ## Main Function